 If both a deposit rate and a deposit amount is defined, the amount takes precedence.

-- Create the pro forma invoice for the object record.
+Create the deposit or pro forma invoice for the object record.

 For an opportunity, proceed as described in Creating Invoice From an Individual Opportunity or Executing an Opportunity Invoice Run.

-If you apply a deposit, the pro forma invoice is subject to the usual invoice proceedings and business processes: payment registration, which creates the corresponding balances, and dunning, if necessary.
+A deposit invoice is subject to the usual invoice proceedings and business processes finalization, payment registration and the corresponding balance generation.

 The process criteria that start the execution depend on your use cases.
 For example, you can use a custom checkbox field

-Close Pro Forma Invoice on the source object to trigger the process when the checkbox is selected.
+Close Pro Forma Invoice on the source record to trigger the process when the checkbox is selected.

-▶ Once the process has closed the pro forma invoice, you can create the final invoice the same way and based on the same source records as the pro forma invoice.
+Once the deposit or pro forma invoice is closed, you can create the final invoice the same way and based on the same source records as the deposit or pro forma invoice.